Speakeasy: Varieties

 From the beginning the speakeasy was relatively small with little or no entertainment involved, but through gradual growth it popularized and expanded to many different areas with new additions of entertainment and eventually made the speakeasy one of the biggest businesses during Prohibition.

 In many rural towns, small speakeasies and blind pigs were operated by local business owners.
 These family secrets were often kept even after Prohibition ended.
 In 2007 secret underground rooms thought to have been a speakeasy were found by renovators on the grounds of the Cyber Cafe West in Binghamton, New York.

 Speakeasies did not need to be big to operate.
 "It didn't take much more than a bottle and two chairs to make a speakeasy."
 One example for a speakeasy location was the "21" Club in New York.
 This is one of the more famous of the speakeasies and operated until 2020.
 The "21" Club was only part of a series of businesses owned by Charlie Berns and Jack Kriendler.
 They started the business in Greenwich with a place called "The Redhead" and later moved onto the next operation "The Puncheon Club".
 The "21" Club was special because of its system to remain under the radar.
-It was a unique system that used a doorkeeper to send a warning to the bar that it was in danger and the bar would transform into an ordinary place through a mechanism.

-The speakeasy spread all over New York with businesses such as the "Bath Club" and "O'Leary's on the Bowery".
+It was a unique system that used a doorkeeper to send a warning to the bar that it was in danger and the bar would transform into an ordinary place through a mechanism.The speakeasy spread all over New York with businesses such as the "Bath Club" and "O'Leary's on the Bowery".
 "The Bath Club" had musicians perform in their place to keep it unique.
 This idea of musicians spread throughout the speakeasy business and soon enough many of them had musicians.

+Beer flats were a residential version of the more upscale speakeasy, and were common in the midwestern United States.